-Note that the value of the scope attribute does not affect the visibility of the variables within the generated program.
+Note that as per Section 9.1.3, "Implementation Flexibility", implementations may opt to take a different approach to the location of variable declarations.
+The value of the scope attribute does not affect the visibility of the variables within the generated program.
 It affects where and thus for how long there will be additional references to the object denoted by the variable.
+Developers wishing to have more precise control over variable declarations may configure the variables with declare=false and explicitly declare the variables themselves.